roadahead1/goweb3_mcp_server/README.md

 ## Setup

-The MCP server could be directly accessed by connecting a mcp-enabled AI assistant or other application to [GoWeb3 MCP Server](https://mcp.goweb3.fyi/mcp).
+The MCP server could be directly accessed by connecting a mcp-enabled AI assistant or other application to [GoWeb3 MCP Server](https://mcp.goweb3.fyi/mcp) at https://mcp.goweb3.fyi/mcp.

 For example, the MCP Inspector setup is shown in the picture below:
 ![MCP Inspector Setup](images/MCP_Inspector.jpg)